Kelly has been competing and training in IGP since 2010. Over the years, she has learned a lot about the sport and the German Shepherd Dog.

 IGP also evaluates for balance, temperament, and control.
-The goal is to see the character through training and then in designed stress.
+The goal is to see the character through training and designed stress.
 These designed stressful situations are weather, locations, environment, and other handlers and dogs.

-For example, the competition is not canceled in rain—the trial is held.
+For example, the competition is not canceled in the rain—the trial is still held.
 And all trials are held outdoors.
 This is an outdoor sport where inclement weather can change at any moment.
 This can be insightful to breeders to see what a dog "is made of" under designed stress.

 The Main Tests

 The dog must scent and follow the laid track and then indicate the placed articles.
-Scoring is based on how intense or intent on the track, article indication, etc. Each title has its own length, articles number, and age of track.
+Scoring is based on how intense or intent on the track, article indication, etc. Each title has its own length, article number, and age of track.

 The protection phase has a person on the field called the "helper."
 The helper's responsibility is to test the dog under the designed exercises for the judge to evaluate.

 There is lots of safety equipment used for the dog and person.
 Again, this program is about control and precision.
-This is not about violence or biting as many outside the sport tend to misunderstand.
+This is not about violence or biting, as many outside the sport tend to misunderstand.

 The dog searches the blinds, guards the helper once located, and must be recalled.
-Then a variety of exercises that are similar to police work and transporting are completed.
+Then a variety of exercises similar to police work and transporting are completed.
 Like in obedience, the dog must demonstrate power, enthusiasm, precision, and control.